ridedott/eslint-config/README.md

 Publishing is handled in an automated way and must not be performed manually.

 Each commit to the master branch is automatically deployed to both npm and GitHub Packages registries with a version specified in `package.json`.
+All other commits are published as pre-releases by the integration pipeline.

 ## Contributing